 1).
 Get Regular, Good Sleep

 This last year I’ve had terribly inconsistent sleep, and my voice has suffered because of it.
 Not only is it bad for my voice, but insomnia affects every part of the body.
+This website has a lot of important info on sleep deprivation as well.
 My goal is to build a healthy sleep routine and get a solid 8 hours nightly.

 2).
 Create a Regular Warm Up and Practice Schedule